Managed Kubernetes Product Description

 Cluster limitations on dedicated servers

-- use of arbitrary configurations of dedicated servers;
+- use of custom dedicated server configurations;

-- use of user data;
+- using user data;

 Areas of responsibility